arvigeus/AZ-204/Questions/Managed Identities.md

 Other roles listed grant more permissions than required for this specific task, which is not aligned with the principle of least privilege.

 ---

+Question: In the Azure Portal, where do you navigate to assign roles and grant access to specific Azure resources?

+- [ ] Azure Active Directory
+- [ ] Access Policies
+- [x] Access control (IAM)
+- [ ] Resource Configuration
+- [ ] Microsoft Identity Platform

+Answer: Access control (IAM) is the specific section within the Azure Portal where you can manage access to Azure resources by assigning roles.

+---